ibm-cloud-docs/EventStreams/restricting_access_enterprise.md

 You have a number of options for selecting the network configuration of your Enterprise cluster.

 1. Use the {{site.data.keyword.Bluemix_notm}} public network.
-Endpoints are accessible on the public Internet.
+Endpoints are accessible on the public internet.
 This is the default.

-2. Use the {{site.data.keyword.Bluemix_notm}} private network.
-Endpoints are not visible on the public Internet.
+2. Use the {{site.data.keyword.Bluemix_notm}} Private network.
+Endpoints are not visible on the public internet.

 3. Use the {{site.data.keyword.Bluemix_notm}} public and private network.
-Endpoints are visible on both the public Internet and internally within the {{site.data.keyword.Bluemix_notm}}.
+Endpoints are visible on both the public internet and internally within the {{site.data.keyword.Bluemix_notm}}.

 You can make this selection at provision time through the {{site.data.keyword.messagehub}} catalog provisioning page.
 Use the **Service Endpoints** menu drop- down to select either **Public** (default), **Private** or **Public and Private**.